warhammering/wfrp4e-hidden-opposed-rolls/README.md

 | --- | --- | --- |
 | **Hide GM Opposed Rolls** | On | Hides your opposed roll from players while still delivering the defend buttons to the target.
 Turn it off for stock behaviour, where hiding the roll also hides the buttons. |

-## Known issues

-- Only rolls **you make as GM** are touched.
-Player-initiated attacks are left alone — this is deliberate, but worth knowing if you expected it to cover both.
-- Only opposed rolls (rolls made against a target) are affected.
-Ordinary GM rolls with no target aren't hidden.
-- The final result card (who won the exchange) keeps its normal visibility, so the player still learns the outcome.
-- Tested against wfrp4e 9.6.3.
-It relies on the system's opposed-test chat structure;
-  a future system release that reworks that structure could need an update.

-## How it works

-One `preCreateChatMessage` hook.
-When you make an opposed attack, it forces the roll card to GM-only and re-routes the defend-button card to the targeted actor's owners.
-No system files are patched.

 ## License